dingherself/130/syllabus.md

 - Use the pronouns and name you are asked to when you refer to a person, and avvoid assuming a person’s pronouns, gender identity, or sexual orientation based on their appearance, voice, or name;
 - Be careful not to disclose anyone’s gender identity or sexual orientation (i.e., out them) without their permission, even if they are already out in the classroom—it can put lives in danger;
 - Never inquire about anyone’s genitalia, deadname, “before” photos, medical history, assigned gender at birth, sex life, and so on;
-- Use inclusive language (for helpful examples, see <https://www.apaonline.org/page/nonsexist> and <https://transjournalists.org/style-guide>).
+- Use inclusive language (for helpful examples, see <https://www.apaonline.org/page/nonsexist>{: .text-break} and <https://transjournalists.org/style-guide>{: .text-break}).

 If you feel any aspect of this course makes it difficult for you to participate fully, I want to know.
 This is *very* important to me.